nheijmans/random_scripts/nba_stats/README.md

 ## Introduction
 This repository contains scripts to collect basketball statistics from [Basketball Reference](https://basketball-reference.com) or [MySportsFeed](https://mysportsfeed.com).
-Th intent of this work was to provide an automated way this data for Fantasy Basketball competition.
+Th intent of this work was to provide an automated way to pull this data for Fantasy Basketball competition.

 To make it more easily accessible, the Basketball Reference script (which I use more) a Docker image is created.
 The script has been branded Basketball Statistics Collector, or BSC.